Flood control projects scandal in the Philippines: Background

+On July 25, 2025, Cardinal Pablo Virgilio David, the President of the Catholic Bishops Conference of the Philippines, sent a pastoral letter to his diocese stating that alleged corruption in the government had led to flooding in various parts of the Philippines, which affected thousands of people, and publicized internationally in an online Catholic newspaper.
+He said that government records show more than allocated to flood control projects in Malabon and Navotas since 2023, but residents in these areas have faced problems with non-functioning floodgates, clogged canals, and poor infrastructure.
+David also questioned in alleged "questionable insertions" in the 2025 national budget.

 President Bongbong Marcos discussed the flood control project during the 2025 State of the Nation Address.

-In his fourth State of the Nation Address (SONA) in July 2025, President Marcos reported that his administration had implemented over 5,500 flood control projects and announced plans for at least ten large-scale projects amounting to more than over the next 13 years.
+In his fourth State of the Nation Address (SONA) on July 28, 2025, President Marcos reported that his administration had implemented over 5,500 flood control projects and announced plans for at least ten large-scale projects amounting to more than over the next 13 years.
 The Department of Public Works and Highways (DPWH) justified these projects as urgent measures to mitigate flooding, particularly in Metro Manila and Central Luzon, but admitted that poor waste management practices were aggravating the flooding problem.

 The numbers of flood control projects in each town of the Philippines.
 Some of the major cities in the Philippines received numerous flood control projects in their jurisdiction.

-Marcos later vetoed worth of flood control projects included in the 2025 national budget, citing redundancy and improper project placement.
+Marcos later vetoed worth of flood- control projects included in the 2025 national budget, citing redundancy and improper project placement.
+ACT Teachers Party-list Representative Antonio Tinio questioned why Marcos did not assert his veto powers for the 2023 and 2024 budget.

-Senators Ping Lacson and Sherwin Gatchalian and Congress representatives Renee Co, Sarah Elago, Antonio Tinio, and Chel Diokno questioned the inclusion of unprogrammed funds in the national budget.
+Senators Sherwin Gatchalian and Ping Lacson and House representatives Renee Co, Chel Diokno, Sarah Elago, and Antonio Tinio questioned the inclusion of unprogrammed funds in the national budget.
 Unprogrammed appropriations, according to them, have been the source of corruption-laden government projects.
 The proposed 2026 national budget includes in unprogrammed funds, which the lawmakers say will ensure the continuation of corruption in government.
-In 2023 and 2024, Marcos freed up unprogrammed funds worth for "priority" infrastructure projects under DPWH.
+In 2023 and 2024, Marcos freed up unprogrammed funds worth for "priority" infrastructure projects under DPWH, half of which——went to flood control projects.

+The Right to Know Right Now Coalition noted how congressional insertions and unprogrammed funds that went into flood-control projects rose significantly in 2023 and 2024, while Martin Romualdez was House Speaker, Zaldy Co was the House Committee on Appropriations chair, Francis Escudero was Senate president, and Joel Villanueva was majority floor leader.